 One of The Best Tofu Recipes You’ll Make Again & Again

 Whether you’re new to cooking tofu or are a seasoned pro, this miso tofu is a fantastic tofu recipe to add to your monthly menu.
 Tofu is made from pressed soybeans, and is high in protein and is anti-inflammatory.

 I have dozens of tofu recipes here on The Herbeevore, it’s one of my favorite ingredients to cook with!
 I love enjoying crispy baked tofu in the oven, blending it into a flavorful sauce for vegetables, or scrambling it up for breakfast.

 Is This Authentic Mapo Tofu?

-As always, if you make this vegan miso tofu recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+If you make this easy miso tofu recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 Miso Tofu (Vegan)